 5. Sunscreen and a hat

-The only shade at the Cedar Pass Campground in Badlands National Park is the picnic table and your tent.
+The only shade at the campground is the picnic table and your tent.
 Other than that, there is no shade.
 Come prepared with lots of sunscreen and a long sleeve light sun cover to protect your skin.
-If you are bringing a hat, consider one with a strap since Badlands National Park can be windy.
+If you are bringing a hat, consider a hat with a strap since Badlands National Park can be windy.

 6. Attend the Astronomy in the Park Night Sky Program